Azure/aml-registermodel/README.md

 #### Parameters File

 The action tries to load a JSON file in the `.cloud/.azure` folder in your repository, which specifies details for the model registration to your Azure Machine Learning Workspace.
 By default, the action is looking for a file with the name `registermodel.json`.
 If your JSON file has a different name, you can specify it with this parameter.
+Note that none of these values are required and in the absence, defaults will be used.

 A sample file can be found in this repository in the folder `.cloud/.azure`.
 The JSON file can include the following parameters: